20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Enjoy the thrill of Ecuador’s longest zip-line at Putzan Canopy as you sail through the lush mountains of Banos.
 Putzan Canopy has six lines where you can soar over rivers, waterfalls, and some of the prettiest scenery around.

 There is a reason why Banos is considered the adventure capital of Ecuador.
-The range of outdoor adventures is seemingly endless and one such activity is canyoning.
+The range of outdoor adventures is seemingly endless, and one such activity is canyoning.
 Canyoning is essentially following a river by whatever means possible without a raft.
-Scrambling, abseiling, jumping, swimming, the list of things that canyoning encompasses is endless.
+Scrambling, abseiling, jumping, swimming, and whatever else you need to do.

-It takes a whole lot of courage to go canyoning, but those up for the challenge usually find it exhilarating.
+It takes a whole lot of courage and effort to go canyoning, but those up for the challenge usually find it exhilarating.

-There are numerous tour operators in Banos providing canyoning tours.
-For the best deals, shop around in the town square upon arrival.
+Numerous tour operators in Banos offer canyoning tours.
+Upon arrival, shop around in the town square for the best deals.

 Mirador Bellavista offers panoramic views over the beautiful valley that engulfs Banos.
 The 2.7-kilometer return hike begins at the end of Maldonado Street near Hotel Monte Selva and ends at the La Cruz Bellavista viewpoint.